mira-merkell/clap-clap/README.md

     cur: usize,         // cursor (and sample counter) }

-impl Extensions<PingPong> for PingPong {
+impl Extensions<Self> for PingPong {
     // Provide CLAP "audio ports" extension:
-    // a built-in static pair of stereo ports: one in and one out. fn audio_ports() -> Option<impl AudioPorts<PingPong>> {
+    // a pair of static stereo ports: one in and one out. fn audio_ports() -> Option<impl AudioPorts<PingPong>> {
         Some(StereoPorts)
     }